 The world is truly at your fingertips in New York.
 If having the best restaurants, nightlife, shopping, and sightseeing is important to you, consider New York not just for the hustle and bustle but for starting your tech career.

 A job in one of the highest-paying industries in the world may be a necessity when you consider New York’s crazy-high rent.
 With one-bedroom apartments costing upwards of $2,000+, the cost of living is higher than most — if not all — places in the U.S. when you factor in transportation, entertainment, and food budgets.
 Luckily, NYC graduates of our programs typically enjoy a starting salary of ~$95,000, making a comfortable living more accessible.
 And if you want to try out the big city for just some time, consider our Campus Program at our New York City Campus.
 You’ll gain all the skills to launch your tech career and figure out if New York is the place for you.

 Notable companies: WeWork, Spotify, Salesforce, Amazon, Slack, HP

 San Francisco, CaliforniaRICOWde | Getty Images

 When you think of “tech towns”, San Francisco is likely one of the first that pops into your head.
-Silicon Valley bred what we now know as today’s technology industry, so it’s no surprise that young professionals continue to flock there for opportunities.
+Silicon Valley bred what we now know as today’s technology industry, so it’s no surprise that San Francisco continues to top our lists as one of the best cities for tech.
 In fact, in 2019, over ⅕ of San Franciscans worked in tech, so there are jobs aplenty.

 Notable companies: Uber, Lyft, Airbnb, Facebook, Twitter, Apple, Yelp, Pinterest, Dropbox, Zendesk

-Who can be blamed for wanting to start over and experience something new after a year of stay-at-home routines?
+Who can be blamed for wanting to start over and experience something new after years of stay-at-home routines?
 If making the move to a new city is on your mind, determine what’s most important to you, then narrow down your list from there.